AceEmo/DungeonsAndDragons/README.md

 ## Project Overview

-For detailed information about the project, including its structure, design, and implementation, please refer to the [ReadMeEnglish.pdf](ReadMeEnglish.pdf) file in this repository.
+For detailed information about the project, including its structure, design, and implementation, please refer to the [ReadMeEnglish.pdf](https://github.com/AceEmo/DungeonsAndDragons/blob/main/Dungeons%26Dragons(RPG-Game)/ReadMeEnglish.pdf) file in this repository.

 ## Features